osipov/openwhisk-python-twilio/README.md

 You will be prompted to enter your Docker Hub password.

-Change to ```openwhisk-python-twilio``` as your working directory and execute the following commands to build the Docker image with the OpenWhisk action implementation and to push the image to Docker Hub.
+Run the following commands to build the Docker image with the OpenWhisk action implementation and to push the image to Docker Hub.

 ```
+cd openwhisk-python-twilio
 docker build -t $DOCKER_USER/openwhisk .
 docker push $DOCKER_USER/openwhisk
 ```